 Dos and don'ts

-"Don't cut and paste from standard documents or previous proposals, except in appendices where you are describing your product and introducing your personnel," Hunt emphasises.
-"Every client likes to think they are unique and deserve their own text.
+"Don't cut and paste from standard documents or previous proposals, other than in appendices where you are describing your product and introducing your personnel," Hunt emphasises.
+"Every client is unique and deserves their own text.

 "And write about yourself only if you are invited to do so," he adds.
 "That's one of the biggest mistakes a lot of businesses make.
 Write about the client's problems and use their language.
 Save your own name for the appendices."